Are electric cars worth the cash?

 Green means GO

 Environmental friendliness is probably the main reason for choosing an electric car.
 They are non-polluting, emitting neither fumes nor particles into the atmosphere, and thereby protecting the environment.
-This is why the Luxembourg state offers, until 31 March 2022, a EUR5,000 tax allowance to anyone purchasing an all-electric car.
+This is why, until 31 March 2024, the Luxembourg state is offering a subsidy of between EUR 3,000 and EUR 8,000 to anyone purchasing a pure electric car.
 A nice little incentive!

 Not only are electric cars better for your lungs, but your ears and nose will appreciate less smelly exhaust and noise pollution in urban areas.
 In fact, these cars make so little noise that others on the road might not even realise you’re there if they’re not paying attention.
 It’s therefore important to remain aware of your surroundings (though we shouldn’t need to tell you this, electric car or not).